 What should I do if I can’t finish my project on time?

-If there is any indication that you cannot finish a project, you should immediately contact CANB (and, for an NADP project, CCA).
-CANB will sometimes be able to give you an extension; CCA cannot give extensions.
+If there is any indication that you cannot finish a project, you should immediately contact CANB.
+CANB will sometimes be able to give you an extension.
 If the project cannot be completed by the deadline, you will have to return the unused money.
 Failure to complete a project, report on its completion, or return funds makes an institution ineligible for future funding.